beppemiletto/HDS-Calibration-Manual/source/_chapters/fcn_HDS9_misfire.rst

 Filtering the cyclicity
 ^^^^^^^^^^^^^^^^^^^^^^^

-The strategy of misfire detection allows the filtering of the mean noise using two coefficients :guilabel:`osKMSGLMDCG` and :guilabel:`osKPSGLMDCG` respectively the Lower and Upper limits of the cyclicity to allow the filtering of them.
+The strategy of misfire detection allows the filtering of the mean noise using two coefficients :guilabel:`osKMSGLMDCG` and :guilabel:`osKPSGLMDCG`.
+They operated as filter coefficients and also operates on the respectively Lower and Upper limits of the cyclicity to allow the filtering of them.
 The mean noise to be removed from ``osCic_Cec`` and ``osCic_1`` before the detection comparison with the threshold is calculated as following:

 1. if the ``osCic_Cec`` or ``osCic_1`` are respectively not above the values ``osSgl_Cec`` *  :guilabel:`osKPSGLMDCG` and ``osSgl_1G`` * :guilabel:`osKPSGLMDCG` **AND** not below  ``osSgl_Cec`` *  :guilabel:`osKMSGLMDCG` and ``osSgl_1G`` * :guilabel:`osKMSGLMDCG` then